When you sleep on an air mattress, do you wake up in the middle of the night cold and can’t figure out why?

 It’s Beneficial To Raise Your Air Mattress

-The fact that we are perpetually chilled to the bone with our mattress on the floor is the first reason to raise it.
+The first reason to raise it is that we are perpetually chilled to the bone with our mattress on the floor.
 There are multiple benefits to raising one.

 - You stay warm throughout the night.